 5. Pictures of Bed Bug Bites

 - You should know that mosquito bites, flea bites, and bed bug bites may look similar.

-In addition, these critters will leave behind bites that are in straight rows.
+Besides, these critters will leave behind bites that are in straight rows.
 Further, itching from bed bugs bites may be severe to make one break their skin.

-6. Bed bugs on Suitcase
+6. Bed bugs on the Suitcase

-To control these critters, place the suitcases in special provided garbage bags and position it outside in the cold.
+To control these critters, place the suitcases in unique provided garbage bags and position them outside in the cold.

 7. Bed bugs on Liberty Coin